15 Jan Best Training Equipment For The Squat & Deadlift

 About The Co-Author

-@howfitworks is run by Vien Vu (CSCS, XPS, USAW, FMS), a DPT student finishing his last 9 weeks of DPT school on a clinical at EXOS in San Diego.
+Dr. Vien Vu Pt, DPT, SCS, CSCS, XPS, USAW, FMS is a sports physical therapist.
 Vien’s areas of research are combat sports and population health with 2 publications on the way.
 He is a contributor to the APTA Sport Section’s journal review on their members-only forum.